hplp/rfautomata/README.md

 	3. 'ada': Adaboost Classifier

---model-out: Name of the file for the model to be output to.
+- --model-out: Name of the file for the model to be output to

--d: Max depth of the resulting ensemble model
+- -d: Max depth of the decision trees in the ensemble

+- -l: Max number of leaves per tree in the ensemble

--n: Number of decision trees allowed in the ensemble
+- -n: Number of decision trees allowed in the ensemble

+- -f: The number of features to use when training the ensemble

+- -j: The number of jobs to run in parallel for fit/predict

+- --feature_importance: Dump the feature importance values of the trained ensemble

--v: Verbosity flag
+- -v: Verbosity flag

--r: Name of the report file containing metrics
+- -r: Name of the report file containing metrics

-### automatize.py

-The automatize program is responsible for converting an SKLEARN ensemble machine learning model into a representation that can be executed on the Automata Processor, ANML.

--m: Input SKLEARN model pickle file from trainEnsemble.py

--a: ANML output filename

---chain-ft-vm: Intermediate pickle filename containing the chains, the feature table, and value map

--v: Verbosity flag
+- -p: The name of the file that contains the predictions made by the model (default: predictions.txt)

 # Citing This Code

 If you use this code for research purposes, please cite the below paper which introduces the contained algorithms.
 Citation:

-Tracy II, Tommy, et al. "Towards machine learning on the Automata Processor."
+Tracy II, Tommy & Fu, Al, et al. "Towards machine learning on the Automata Processor."
 International Conference on High Performance Computing.
 Springer International Publishing, 2016.